-To send flowers in memory of Stephen Frederick Wilcox, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Stephen Frederick Wilcox, please visit our Heartfelt Sympathies Store.

 He is preceded in death by his father Mayo and mother Ruth Wilcox, and his brother David Wilcox.
 He is survived by his wife Clara Wilcox, his sister AnnMarie Coratinos, his daughters Stephanie Kane and AnnMarie Quilty, and his grandchildren Ian and Mackenzie Quilty.

 He was born in Wendell, Idaho, to Ruth and Mayo Wilcox, the second of three children.
 He was a young entrepreneur trapping small animals, selling their pelts, riding his bike on a paper route, working the field all with his trusty side kick Dick Starkey and his brother/best friend David.
 He never shied away from hard work.

 Stephen was an accomplished Glenns Ferry High School athlete and president of his class.
 He went on to be admitted to the United States Military Academy at West Point, where he excelled in academics and sports.
 He was commissioned in the U.S. Army as an Armor 2LT in June of 1971.
 His military career took him around the globe and he excelled in his career, as he did at everything.
 After a 22 year career in the military he went on to work at Booz, Allen, Hamilton for 20 years.
 A formidable business opponent, he was dedicated and to his team and his mission.